The Last Earl

 Eastgate Theatre, Peebles, 7.30 p.m.

-His life and times reflect the limitations placed on Catholic families in taking part in public life, although he retained a romantic loyalty to the Jacobite cause.
+His life and times reflect the limitations historically placed on Catholic families from taking part in public life.
+He retained a romantic loyalty to the Jacobite cause in which his ancestors had played their part.